Ryan Reynolds Built the Most Carefully Constructed Nice-Guy Brand in Hollywood. Here's Where It Started Cracking

 Here's Where It Started Cracking.

 The witty husband.
 The anxiety-riddled everyman.
 The genius entrepreneur who just happens to own a gin company, a mobile network, a Welsh football club, and your goodwill.
-A PR Autopsy.
-With receipts.
+His net worth is approximately $350 million.
+The brand was never a personality.
+It was an investment thesis.
+A Brewtiful PR Autopsy — with the full financial breakdown.

 The Brand, Explained